xebialabs/generator-xl-release-plugin/generators/app/templates/_README.md

 2. [XL Release](https://xebialabs.com/products/xl-release/): A local distribution of XL Release should be available on you system.
 An accompanying valid licence should also be available.

-3. [Gradle](http://gradle.org/): This project uses the [Gradle Plugins for XL Release](https://github.com/xebialabs/gradle-xl-release-plugin-plugin) for development.
+3. [Gradle](http://gradle.org/): This project uses the [Gradle Plugin for XL Release](https://github.com/xebialabs/gradle-xl-release-plugin-plugin) for development.
 For the plugin to work you have to configure the following properties (they can be set either in your global gradle.properties or a local gradle.properties located in the root of the project):

     * `xlReleaseHome` - the location of the XL Release distribution
     * `xlReleaseLicence` - the location of the XL Release licence